billifab/gp-ei-bayesopt/README.md

 6. **Baselines.** 3×3×3 = 27-point grid and 4×4×4 = 64-point grid with identical noise model and replication.
 7. **Replication.** 20 independent runs per benchmark with different RNG seeds; means ± SD reported.

-## Production implementation (BoTorch)
+## Production implementation

-The algorithmic specification implemented here is identical to the production version, which uses BoTorch (PyTorch-based) for marginal-likelihood hyperparameter learning and automatic differentiation.
-The custom NumPy implementation in this repository is provided for transparency, audit, and minimal-dependency reproducibility.
+The algorithmic specification implemented here can be deployed using BoTorch / GPyTorch for marginal-likelihood hyperparameter learning and automatic differentiation.
+The custom NumPy implementation in this repository is provided for transparency, auditability, and minimal-dependency reproducibility.

 A typical BoTorch deployment uses:

 ```python
 import torch